Tilapia as exotic species: History of fish and fish introductions to the Salton Sea

 Historically, the Colorado River has often flooded the Salton Sea basin.
 During the Pleistocene era, an ancient body of water named Lake Cahuilla was the last in a series of ancient lakes within the region.
 Today, ancient remnants of fish species that once lived in Lake Cahuilla can still be unearthed in the Salton Sea basin.
 Fossil evidence of fish species include machete (Elops affinis), bonytail (Gila robusta), and stripped mullet (Mugil Cephalus).

 Several decades after the formation of the Salton Sea, The California Department of Fish and Wildlife introduced several species of oceanic fishes into the Salton Sea.
 These species originated from the Gulf of California and included some of the following, orangemouth corvina (Cynoscion xanthulus), bairdiella (Bairdiella icistia), sargo (Anisotremus davidsoni), and threadfin shad (Dorosoma petenense).
 The tilapia (Oreochromis mossambicus) was most likely introduced to the Salton Sea sometime during the 1960s.
 The exact time and location of tilapia introduction remains largely unknown, although speculation points to farmed tilapia escaping into the Salton Sea.

 Tilapia diet

 Adult members of the tilapia Oreochromis mossambicus prey upon a variety of organisms within the Salton Sea.
 The polychaete worm Neanthes succinea is an important part of tilapia diet.
 In addition to polychaete worms, adult tilapia regularly feed upon phytoplankton, copepods, smaller fishes and barnacles.
 Limited to smaller prey items, juvenile tilapia are dependent upon phytoplankton and small Salton Sea invertebrates.
 Oreochromis mossambicus is an adaptable species of tilapia.
 During periods of food scarcity, Oreochromis mossambicus feeds on fish waste and other detritus.

 Avian fauna and Salton Sea tilapia

 Oreochromis mossambicus plays an important role in the ecology of the Salton Sea.
 This tilapia, along with several other fish species, provides food for hundreds of birds.
 Many of these birds are migratory, and utilize the Salton Sea as an important destination for resting and feeding along the Pacific flyway.

+Washington, D.C.

+In the District Fishing Report sent out on 21 June 2024, it was reported that an angler caught a Tilapia on a crankbait at the Jones Point Park under the Woodrow Wilson Bridge, which is on the Potomac River.